 Ivory-billed Woodpeckers in the Pearl River

-documented an Ivory-billed Woodpecker that was observed several times.
-There had been many sightings over the years, including David Kulivan’s report of a pair in the Pearl River
+had a series of Ivory-billed Woodpecker sightings.
+There had been many sightings since the 1940s, including David Kulivan’s report of a pair in the Pearl River

 Having heard “kent” calls on the Mississippi side of the Pearl River in February 2000, where